jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 __Here's a summary of DSLs presented here:__
 * __The Gang of Four (GoF) don't mention Domain or DSLs in their Interpreter Design Pattern documentation.__
-* __I supsect they omitted it because Domain and DSLs weren't in the common venacular when they published their book.__
+* __I suspect they omitted it because Domain and DSLs weren't in the common vernacular when they published their book.__
 * __DSLs are common.
 Most developers use them frequently and may not even realize it.
 Common DSLs are: HTML, CCS, SQL, etc.__
 * __Your project might involve a Domain for which a DSL could be useful.__
 * __DSLs can be more efficient at addressing Domain specific problems than General-Purpose Languages.__